Canon 750D vs Nikon D3300

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the D3300 comes out slightly ahead of the 750D (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D3300 emerges as the winner of the match-up (11 : 9 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.